 Here is a bit of the back story.
 Her cousin, was diagnosed with cancer.
 At first they thought it had spread because they caught it somewhat late.
 They were coming up with a plan of surgery and chemotherapy or radiation.

-So her close friends, including my mother got the prayer warriors going!
+So her close friends, including my mother got the prayer warriors going.
+That is our first response when faced with a trial...PRAY.
 We believe in healing.
 We believe the God of the Bible is alive and well and he works and moves in the present day.
 So our immediate default in a situation like this is to seek him.
 So we prayed, and prayed and believe for positive news....and we got it.
-The cancer was only localized, it didn't spread and the margins were clear.
+The cancer was localized, it didn't spread and the margins were clear.
 After surgery and it was gone.
 No chemo, no radiation necessary.

 When my mom's cousin reported the news to her she said "I touched the hem of His garment and I was healed."
 This is a bible verse from the book of Mark in the Bible.

-So my mother wanted to create something to for her cousin based on this powerful story...because she had felt that Jesus saw her through this challenging time.
-So she found a picture online and asked me to make something with it...she is not very crafty.
+So my mother wanted to create something for her cousin based on this powerful story...because she had felt that Jesus saw her through this challenging time and healed her.
+So she found a picture online and asked me to make something with it...my mother is not very crafty...like at all.
 The picture was not high resolution so I thought a canvas transfer would work well.
-The finished product is a rustic antiqued look.
-The picture is not going to be perfect and there are going to be marks through it and that is what makes it look great.
+The finished product is a rustic, aged look and it is certainly not going to look perfect...so a low resolution picture is not that big of an issue.
 Here are a few I have done before in black and white.
-My first attempt, our wedding picture, could be a little better...it was my first go at this.
-Now I have it perfected!
+My first attempt, our wedding picture, could be much better, it was my first go at this and now I have perfected it!!!